 2. Interact with the Right People

 Follow and interact with the right people and the right communities on Twitter.
 Do not follow irrelevant people just because they may follow you back or have followed you already.
 Interacting with the right people will see your tweets perform better.
 Create Twitter lists to group together people under your own categories e.g. journalists; fashion bloggers; Bristol digital marketing agencies; web designers.
 Then by using a dashboard app like Tweetdeck you can monitor the activity from each of these lists in a separate column – this allows you to see what topics and trends emerge in each of your grouped lists.
-You can also use tools like AboutMe and Klout to help you target relevant people and groups and spread your social media influence.
+You can also use tools like AboutMe to help you target relevant people and groups and spread your social media influence.

 Alan Partridge and Lynn find themselves in an awkward situation by interacting with the wrong people – ‘sex people’ – in the below scene -let it be a warning!